rdfostrich/article-swj2020-cobra/content/evaluation.md

 </figcaption>
 </figure>

+In order to provide more details on the evolution of storage size and ingestion time, [](#ingestion-size) shows the cumulative storage size for the different datasets, and [](#ingestion-time) shows the ingestion time for these datasets.
+These figures show the impact of the middle snapshots within the bidirectional chain.
+For BEAR-B Daily and Hourly, the storage size significantly increases at the middle version, but the ingestion times for all later versions reset to low values.

 Finally, [](#ingestion-fixup-time) show the fix-up times, which are measured as a separate offline process.
 This is the time it would take to transition from the COBRA\* to COBRA storage approach,